alexcvcoelho-gabrielgio/session-worker/README.md

 Session-worker processes data into two databases Mongo and Datomic.
 Mongo will have only "latest version" of the data while Datomic keeps all historic data.

-This is made so then the queries processes query only on mongo while all historical analysis will be executed against Datomic.
+The reading process queries only on mongo while all historical analysis will be executed against Datomic.

 ## Usage